verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] I affiliate religiously with [pizza]
 - [ ] When someone asks: " who are you?".
 I'm the guy who does his job.
 You must be the other guy.
 - [ ] It's the space, I said.
 All the space between poems and stories.
 That's the void I'm trying to fill.
+- [ ] It's a huge shit sandwich and we all got to take a bite.